M14 rifle: M14 SMUD

 Stand-off Munition Disruption, used by Explosive Ordnance Disposal personnel to destroy unexploded ordnance.
 Essentially an M14 National Match rifle with a scope.

 Mk 14 EBR

-The Mk 14 Enhanced Battle Rifle is a more tactical version of the M14, with a shorter 18-inch barrel, a retractable stock and multiple rails for more accessories.
+The Mk 14 Enhanced Battle Rifle is a more tactical version of the M14, with a Sage International EBR chassis, adapting multiple rails for more accessories.

 M14 Tactical

-Modified M14 using the same stock as the Mk 14 but with a 22-inch barrel and a Smith Enterprise muzzle brake, used by the U.S. Coast Guard.
+Modified M14 using the same stock as the Mk 14 but with a 22-inch barrel and a Smith Enterprise muzzle brake, used by the United States Coast Guard.

 M14 Designated Marksman Rifle

-Designated marksman version of the M14, used by the U.S. Marine Corps.
-Replaced by the M39 Enhanced Marksman Rifle.
+Designated marksman rifle (DMR) version of the M14, used by the United States Marine Corps; replaced by the M39 Enhanced Marksman Rifle.

 M39 Enhanced Marksman Rifle

-Modified M14 DMR fitted with the same stock as Mk 14, used by the U.S. Marine Corps.
-Being replaced by the M110 Semi-Automatic Sniper System.
+Modified M14 DMR fitted with the same stock as Mk 14, used by the United States Marine Corps; being replaced by the M110 Semi-Automatic Sniper System.